Forex Regulators

 British Columbia Securities Commission (BCSC)

 The BCSC is a state-run corporation able to control and govern a dynamic market due to its self-sufficiency and adjustability.
-Being one of the governmental agencies we report to the Legislature via the minister that bears responsibility for the Securities Act administration.
-BCSC’s self-financing signifies that not ratepayers but the participants of the market bear the securities regulation cost.
+Being one of the governmental agencies, we report to the Legislature via the minister responsible for the Securities Act administration.
+BCSC’s self-financing signifies that not ratepayers but the market participants bear the cost of securities regulation.

 BCSC incurs a liability for the regulation of securities in British Columbia commerce via the Securities Act administration.

-Public interest protection and promotion is BCSC main goal which can be achieved only by cultivating the following ideas:
+Public interest protection and promotion is BCSC's main goal which can be achieved only by cultivating the following ideas:

-·Creating securities industry characterized by competiveness and dynamics and thus providing vast opportunities for investors with their capitals.
+· Creating a securities industry characterized by competitiveness and dynamics, thus providing vast opportunities for investors with their capital.

 Ontario Securities Commission (OSC)

-All the capital markets of Ontario including equities, derivatives markets and fixed income are liable to the regulation by the OSC.
-Being a self-financed organization, the OSC is at the same time a state-run agency.
-It means that this commission is responsible vis-a-vis the Legislature of Ontario via the Minister of Finance.
+All capital markets in Ontario, including equities, derivatives markets, and fixed income, are regulated by the OSC.
+Being a self-financed organization, the OSC is simultaneously a state-run agency.
+This means that the commission is responsible to the Legislature of Ontario via the Minister of Finance.

-Both the Commodity Futures Act and the Securities Act of the given province are administered and enforced by this regulatory body.
-The Business Corporations Act, and more exactly some of its provisions, is controlled and regulated by the OSC too.
+Both the Commodity Futures Act and the Securities Act of the province are administered and enforced by this regulatory body.
+The Business Corporations Act, or certain provisions thereof, is also controlled and regulated by the OSC.

-According to the legislation the OSC’s duties are set out in the following areas: the development and enforcement of rules helping in investment safeguarding; the misconduct discouragement and prevention; the cultivation of fairness and integration at capital markets; the fosterage of public certainty and trust in the markets.
+According to legislation, the OSC’s duties include: the development and enforcement of rules that protect investments; the discouragement and prevention of misconduct; the cultivation of fairness and integration in capital markets; and the fostering of public certainty and trust in the markets.

 Cyprus